Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 Hello!
 ```

+--

-- The first line above, '_A new A object is born!_' is output by the `A` class's constructor function, which our code does not explicitly call.
+The first line above, '_A new A object is born!_' is output by the `A` class's constructor function, which our code does not explicitly call.

+---

+template: implementation

+## Abstract Example (continued)

-- All classes, including our `B` class, are given a default **no-args constructor** by Java if no other constructor is defined within them.
+All classes, including our `B` class, are given a default **no-args constructor** by Java if no other constructor is defined.

+--

-- This no-args constructor automatically calls **super()**.
+This no-args constructor automatically calls **super()**.
 Note that if we were to write this constructor for `B` ourselves, it would look like:

+--

 ```java
 public B() {